jrsai/K-Means/README.md

 </p>

 <h1> Challenges </h1>
-<p> Algorithm was difficult to implment as the equation to determine the K was confusing in the pseudocode. </p>
+<p> Algorithm was difficult to implement as the equation to determine the K was confusing in the pseudocode. </p>

 <h1> Future plans </h1>
 <p>